dylan-hicks/GAME/README.md

 ###How do I write the "Hello, World" program?

-Open up a good editor (we reccomend Vim) and save the following code as hello.game (in the GAME folder):
+Open up a good editor (we recomend Vim) and save the following code as hello.game (in the GAME folder):

     function main(){
         print("Hello, World")